polimi-ispl/jpeg-ai-antifor/README.md

 ![](assets/teaser.jpg)

-This is the official code repository for the paper *Is JPEG AI going to change image forensics?* currently under revision.
+This is the official code repository for the paper *Is JPEG AI going to change image forensics?* currently under revision and available in preprint [here](https://arxiv.org/abs/2412.03261).
 The repository is **under development**, so feel free to open an issue if you encounter any problems.

 # Getting started